 It provides the opportunity to slooooow dooooooown in a world obsessed with getting and doing things as quickly as possible.

 The name sloth yoga says it all really.
 This practice is all about moving so slowly, with as much intention as possible behind every movement.
 We’re always rushing too and fro and that’s not good for our bodies, minds, or health!
 So take an hour and a half to slow down and get cozy.

 It’s great for modulating stress levels in the body.

 Most of us live in a constant state of movement either by rushing about all day or by constantly thinking about our to do lists or ruminating on what if scenarios.
 When we are constantly under stress in this way our bodies are in something called fight or flight mode, which means our sympathetic nervous systems are up and running.

 When our SNS is running the show we’re secreting hormones that prevent us from resting, digesting, and healing.
-In fact, if we stay in fight or flight too long, we can end up getting fat and sick thanks to hormones like cortisol that promote fat accumulation (especially around the tummy!) and decrease immune function over the long term.
+In fact, if we stay in fight or flight too long, we can end up getting not feeling our best thanks to hormones like cortisol that promote fat accumulation and decrease immune function over the long term.

 Renew and Restore is awesome because it provides everything we need to switch from fight or flight mode to rest and digest mode by activating our parasympathetic nervous system.
 In order to rebuild muscles, properly digest our food, and maintain a healthy immune system we have to make sure we’re spending a good amount of time in parasympathetic mode.
 So if you’re going to 5-7 vinyasas a week, but not noticing any change in muscle tone, it could be that you need to take a break and give your body a chance to rebuild after that last killer class.